Days in camper

 1 hour later arriving at Reykjavik for a final refueling and cleaning.
 Returning the camper at the office is accordingly to their motto and the complete driving experience:

 A free taxi to the Reykjavik Bus Terminal and from there with the public bus number 55 for 15 EUR per person in 1 hour to Keflavik city, Hotel Berg.
-That's a really luxury hotel with rooftop pool and view to the harbour.
+That's a really luxury hotel with a rooftop pool and view to the harbor.

-Later having dinner just on the other side of the harbour at Kaffi Duus restaurant.
-Shark and brennivin schnapps as a starter, followed by the maindishes panfried fish in coconut crumbs with garlic-roasted shrimps together with rice and vegetables and the Sailor's plate: mixed types of seafood spiced and boiled in white wine, served with mixed vegetables an potatoes topped of with garlic-roasted shrimps and sauce.
-As the shark is depending on personal taste, the maindishes are extraordinarily delicious!
-It's just confirming that the Icelandic cuisine's speciality is all about seafood and fish.
+Later having dinner just on the other side of the harbor at Kaffi Duus restaurant.
+Shark and Brennivin schnapps as a starter, followed by the main dishes pan-fried fish in coconut crumbs with garlic-roasted shrimps together with rice and vegetables and the Sailor's plate: mixed types of seafood spiced and boiled in white wine, served with mixed vegetables and potatoes topped off with garlic-roasted shrimps and sauce.
+As the shark is depending on personal taste, the main dishes are extraordinarily delicious!
+It's just confirming that the Icelandic cuisine's specialty is all about seafood and fish.
 Together with a dark Tuborg beer and a Pepsi the 80 EUR in total are definitely worth it.
 After relaxing in the rooftop pool with 40 degrees Celsius going to bed at midnight.

 Seljavallalaug swimming pool

 3. 1.
 2019 - Day 11: Keflavik